DeutscheSoft/AWML/README.md

 * `src` - the address of the backend value, of the form `<protocol>:<path>`
 * `transform-send` - transform function for sending values (optional)
 * `transform-receive` - transform function when receiving values (optional)
+* `transform-src` - transform function called with the path before creating the binding
 * `prefix` - source address base handle (optional)
 * `sync` - sync flag (optional)
 * `value` - the default value, if none is set in the corresponding backend (optional)
 * `format` - option format for default value (optional)
+* `partial` - accept partial values for list bindings

 By default, bindings will only react to user interaction in the widget, as opposed to any modification.
 This behavior can be controlled using the `sync` flag.